SerjantArbuz/AdventOfCode/README.md

 ### Attention

+You don't find here answers, only the way of how to get an answers _(or you need to download this project and install application to get them)_.

 Please don't use my solutions to pass any assignments _(for interview / school / whatever)_, I'm totally against it.\
-Use your own brains and logical ability to solve it.
+Use your own brains and logical ability to solve assignments.

 I know, you are a good **kitty**, and will use this repository only for moments where you are stuck or may be for improving yourself after finding a right answer. :wink: